wtong98/wlt-site/content/posts/2022-07-07-ai-composer.md

 Also, [music21](https://web.mit.edu/music21/) is an excellent Python library for experimenting in algorithmic music composition.

-* **gripe about the intrusion of AI in music** You would find a kindred soul in [Walter Benjamin](https://web.mit.edu/allanmc/www/benjamin.pdf), who grappled with related issues when cameras entered the scene.
+* **gripe about the intrusion of AI in music** You might find a kindred soul in [Walter Benjamin](https://web.mit.edu/allanmc/www/benjamin.pdf), who grappled with related issues around the relationship between art and technology.

 * **learn more about broader issues around AI, creativity, and personhood** [This review](https://oxford.universitypressscholarship.com/view/10.1093/oso/9780198844037.001.0001/oso-9780198844037-chapter-7) is a great place to start.
 You might also be interested in